Trump says he didn’t need to borrow from banks

 Bank executives rejected that advice.

-The Times and others have reported the bank was the “only mainstream financial institution consistently willing to do business” with Trump due to his repeated defaults.
+The Times and others have reported that the bank was the “only mainstream financial institution consistently willing to do business” with Trump due to his repeated defaults.

-Two House committees have subpoenaed Deutsche Bank and several other financial institutions as part of their investigations into Trump’s finances.
+Two House committees have subpoenaed Deutsche Bank and other financial institutions as part of their investigations into Trump’s finances.
 Trump, his family and the Trump Organization have filed a lawsuit to try to stop them from complying.